linkdata/httpproxy/README.md

 # httpproxy

-HTTP(S) forward proxy
+HTTP(S) and WebSocket forward proxy

-Supports HTTP, HTTPS and WebSocket connections.
+Only depends on the standard library.
+(Though the WebSocket tests use github.com/coder/websocket).